 What is it like staying in a hotel in the backwaters?

 For a lot of people, however, what I’d really recommend is staying on land in a beautiful backwaters property while doing guided day excursions through the narrower channels on smaller boats.
 This will give you a real feel for the area, with the comfort of a lovely base on land.
 Going on a houseboat during the day, combined with a night or two in a property, with an early morning foray into the narrower channels pieces the whole backwaters experience together beautifully as well.

-It’s also important to note that the more remote northern water bodies of Kerala and the central backwaters around Alleppey and Kumarakom offer remarkably different experiences – for my rundown on the differences between the two, have a look at this blog.
+It’s also important to note that the more remote northern water bodies of Kerala and the central backwaters around Alleppey and Kumarakom offer remarkably different experiences – Check out the differences between the northern waterways and the central backwaters.